26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Mora Mora (vegan supermarket and butchers) – 8/10

-This vegan store with branches in Condesa and Roma Norte has fridges and freezers full of vegan produce, shelves of fresh veggies, giant tubes of re-fillable grains and pulses, and a vegan butcher’s stand with faux meats and cheeses.
+This vegan store with branches in Condesa and Roma Norte has fridges and freezers full of meat-free produce, shelves of fresh veggies, giant tubes of re-fillable grains and pulses, and a vegan butcher’s stand with faux meats and cheeses.

 Mora Mora is a great place to eat lunch and stock up on healthy items to take home.